gomesfernanda/gomesfernanda.github.io/_posts/2020-08-01-personal_okrs.markdown

 *(Reading time: 4 minutes)*

+Disclaimer: This is not a guide on how to implement OKRs in your personal life, but I'd be glad to help - just write me!.
+Here I'm just aiming to explain my mental state in the past year, my motivation and a bit on how I got where I am.

+-

 I have a problem: I'm not where I want to be.

 Ok, I know this is feeling of restlessness is very common, but in the past year, it has been growing and annoying me more with each passing day.